Changissnz/selfinterest/README.md

 Chinese.
 Everyone was as welcome there as the defecation I gladly produced into the toilet during those high school football games and dances.
 I remember back in high school, I had a crush on this girl, right.
-She broke my heart with rejection after claiming that I was a Daoist (psss...
+She broke my heart with rejection after claiming that I was a Daoist (pssst...
 I'm not).
 Then I moved on.
 I was strong enough to move on and there was another girl during high school.
 Then I discovered her Costa Rican connections in a kind of awkward way.
 She and this other guy invited me over one time, and I declined.
-I told them it was "against my views because I'm Nestorian Christian" (psss...
+I told them it was "against my views because I'm Nestorian Christian" (pssst...
 I'm not).
 And then when I attended higher education, I was introduced to the Mauryan Subculture of Higher Existence, which I think was splendid because it demonstrates the kind of initiatives that the Thracian haven offered me.
 I still remember that one Chinese woman at my alma mater.
 Oh how wonderful she was in sight and